 Luckily, the tools we use to accomplish tasks and contribute to our organizations’ health and success have evolved.
 Automation, video conferencing, and private voice servers have made phone calls feel like a remnant from the Stone Age.
 These new technologies are intended to make the work we're doing more efficient, or at least increase the speed with which we produce deliverables.
 Employers and employees, using the same modern, reductionist approach, have also concluded that the places where we work can also be simplified.

 Here at Trellist, most of our ALIVE development team has worked remotely for more than a year now, our first step toward building the company of the future.
-Before you run to your manager and ask them if you can trade in your business-casual attire for sweatpants and your desk for a La-Z-Boy, though, here a few things to consider:
+These are some lessons we’ve adopted in order to succeed while staying home:

 Time and Space

 You wake up and roll out of bed.
 You plop down on the sofa and open your laptop, vigorously opening your programs so you can check email and reply to those “good morning” IMs.
 Are you working from home?
 More likely you’re at home looking (air quotes) at work-related things, which is not the same as working.

 Space is a fundamental requirement when working from home, therefore, you need to have a designated working space.
 You will keep files there.
 You will have meetings there.
 You will have technology and resources available there that will help you get your work done.
 It’s a place where you can maximize your constructive actions per minute.
 It will be separate from the spaces you use for entertainment and life in general.